14 May 10 Things to Do in Koh Samui, Thailand

 Koh Samui is located off the East Coast of Thailand, and is the country’s second largest island after Phuket.
 It’s a quick flight from Bangkok and package holidays to Thailand will often include a few days in Bangkok followed by a relaxing island getaway to Samui.
+Of course while flying is the quickest option, you can also opt to take the ferry from Bangkok to Koh Samui if you prefer a more scenic ride.
 We visited Koh Samui in June at the beginning of the rainy season, and unfortunately the weather was rather wet, but there were still plenty of things to do on the island to keep us entertained.

 Here are 10 things to do on your Koh Samui holidays:

 1. Visit the Big Buddha